/ Bloomington Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident results in a long-term impairment, you may be entitled to ongoing financial support under Illinois law.
-These benefits are designed to compensate for the ongoing effects of your injury on your ability to work.
+If your workplace injury causes a permanent disability, you may be eligible for further compensation under Illinois law.
+These entitlements are meant to account for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: